ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 In the **second example**, lower energy consumption was observed, but it resulted in higher response times, indicating a trade-off between being more eco-friendly but less performant.

 [![RenaissanceFunctional_energy-vs-time.svg](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/renaissance/results/linux/x86_64/jdk-17/functional/plot/run-energy-vs-time.svg?raw=true)](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/renaissance/results/linux/x86_64/jdk-17/functional/plot/run-energy-vs-time.svg?raw=true)

-*This plot represents the mean elapsed time versus the mean energy consumption for each JVM, with error bars in two dimensions, including the 90% confidence level error.*

 Based on this plot, it can be observed that Oracle GraalVM consumes slightly less energy than Azul Prime VM, but it takes more time to complete the task.
 However, it is important to note that Azul Prime VM stands out as the fastest option in this plot.